Allulose

 It’s a Monosaccharide

-Monosaccharides, also called simple sugar, are the simplest form of sugar and the most basic units of carbohydrates.
+Monosaccharides, also called simple sugars, are the most basic units of carbohydrates.
 They are classified by the number of carbon atoms they contain: triose (3), tetrose (4), pentose (5), hexose (6), heptose (7), and so on.
-The 6-carbon ketohexose (fructose) found in the figs is what is responsible for allulose’s sweet taste.

 Inside and Out

-Allulose offers the same taste and texture of sugar without the calories.
-Allulose is absorbed by the body, but not metabolized, so it does not raise blood sugar or insulin levels.
-Allulose resists fermentation by your gut bacteria, minimizing bloating or gas, or both.
+Allulose offers the same taste and texture as sugar without the calories.
+It is absorbed by the body but not metabolized, so it does not raise blood sugar or insulin levels.
+Since allulose resists fermentation by gut bacteria, it minimizes bloating and gas.

 Put it to Good Use

-Allulose is about 70% as sweet as table sugar.
-You may need to adjust your recipes if you want it to be sweeter.
-You may find you don’t need to adjust it at all.
-Alluslose doesn’t crystalize when it cools, which is great for making curds, jams and preserving foods.
-Allulose browns quicker than table sugar, so watch that oven, you may need less time to bake.
+Allulose is about 70% as sweet as table sugar, so you may need to adjust your recipes—but you might find you don’t need to at all.
+Unlike table sugar, it doesn’t crystallize when cooled, making it perfect for curds, jams, and preserves.
+However, allulose browns faster than table sugar, so keep an eye on your oven—you may need less baking time.

 Allulose Buy